 the existing and the emerging

-We witness the dawn of a new geologic epoch, the Anthropocene.
-Such epochs are distinguished from others by significant differences in rock layers with abrupt changes across the boundaries.
-The Anthropocene is “our epoch”.
+Geologic epochs are distinguished from others by significant differences in rock layers with abrupt changes across the boundaries.
+The Anthropocene is such an epoch, it is “our epoch” the dawn of which we currently witness.
 It is humankind’s footprint that will be recorded and preserved in Earth’s geology for a very long time, possibly for the rest of the planet’s life.

 The Anthropocene is the first geologic transition that was brought about (almost) consciously.